Hep B Blog

 It is during the immune clearance phase when treatment is sometimes recommended.
 It is true that a chronically infected person will eventually serconvert HBe spontaneously – without treatment, but most liver specialists choose to treat in order to prevent years of ALT elevations and flares and subsequent damage to the liver.

-If you appear to be in the HBeAg-Positive Chronic Hepatitis / Immune Reactive phase, be sure to ask your doctor about treatment with first line antivirals such as tenofovir (TAF or TDF) and entecavir.
-Don’t be afraid to ask questions about your hep B infection and the health of your liver.
-Treatment with antivirals greatly reduce liver disease progression and can be lifesaving.
+If you appear to be in the HBeAg-Positive Chronic Hepatitis / Immune Reactive phase, be sure you continue with regular monitoring with your doctor and don’t be afraid to ask questions about your hep B infection and the health of your liver.

 Kudos to HBF’s Blog Voted as a “Sexual Health Top 10, Must Read Blog”